-The HE2AT Center team will especially endeavor to make the unique research resources that we develop readily available to other researchers working on climate and health.
-There is a pressing need within the field to expedite the translation of data into knowledge and, in particular, into interventions that protect people against extreme heat and other manifestations of climate change.
+The HE²AT Center team will especially endeavour to make the unique research resources we develop readily available to other researchers working on climate and health.
+There is a pressing need within the field to expedite data translation into knowledge, particularly interventions that protect people against extreme heat and other manifestations of climate change.
 We thus feel obligated to expedite our responses to such data requests.
-Fellow researchers wishing to access the data will thus not have to wait for our research findings to be accepted for publication or for the ‘final research data” prior to data sharing, provided the research questions they are exploring do not directly overlap with the specific question we are addressing.
+Fellow researchers wishing to access the data will thus not have to wait for our research findings to be accepted for publication or the ‘final research data” before data sharing, provided the research questions they are exploring do not directly overlap with the specific question we are addressing.

-The IPD in RP1 involves ‘data sharing’ on a large scale, where we are reliant on the willingness and ability of data owners to share.
-In that spirit, as the holders of the IPD database it will be beholden on us to share the data with other groups, provided the original data holders agree to sharing and the procedures of HE2AT Center data sharing processes are followed.
-We will develop formal collaboration agreements around data sharing with the data owners who contribute data to the IPD, which set out the terms and conditions for data reuse.
-This is important, as for example, some of these investigators may not wish their data to be shared with third parties, for example.
-While a willingness to share data forms the basis for an IPD and most often reflects a desire of investigators to collaborate, this may not necessarily translate into a willingness to then share data beyond the Center.
-Sharing of the datasets gathered into the IPD database will thus require signed agreement from the original data owners and may require an application to the local IRB where the original study was done.
-People who make use of the IPD database will have to undertake to adhere to the authorship guidelines stipulated in the collaboration agreement signed between the HE2AT Center and the research groups who contributed their data.
+The IPD in RP1 involves ‘data sharing’ on a large scale, where we rely on data owners' willingness and ability to share.
+In that spirit, as the holders of the IPD database, it will be beholden to us to share the data with other groups, provided the original data holders agree to share and the procedures of HE²AT Center data sharing processes are followed.
+We will develop formal collaboration agreements around data sharing with the data owners who contribute data to the IPD, which sets out the terms and conditions for data reuse.
+This is important, as some of these investigators may not wish their data to be shared with third parties.
+While a willingness to share data forms the basis for an IPD and most often reflects a desire of investigators to collaborate, this may not necessarily translate into a willingness to share data beyond the Center then.
+Sharing the datasets gathered into the IPD database will thus require a signed agreement from the original data owners and may require an application to the local IRB where the original study was done.
+People who use the IPD database must adhere to the authorship guidelines stipulated in the collaboration agreement signed between the HE²AT Center and the research groups who contributed their data.

-Of note, much of the data and resources generated by the Hub will be useful for a range of other disciplines.
-The research resources generated by the RP2 team such as vulnerability-heat-health data visualization will also potentially have a wide range of applications, among people working on urban geography or planning, for example.
-Additionally, the datasets we will generate in the IPD in RP1 have tremendous potential to answer a wide range of questions, outside of environmental health.
-We will facilitate access to these resources by interested parties.
-We also undertake to share data and resources generated by the HE2AT Center with other Hubs or components in the DS-I Africa program, wherever possible.
-In particular, the DS-I Africa Open Data Science Platform will be used as a mechanism for making relevant datasets from the HE2AT Center available across the program, and beyond.
+It is worth noting that much of the data and resources generated by the Hub will be helpful in a range of other disciplines.
+The research resources generated by the RP2 team, such as vulnerability-heat-health data visualisation, will also potentially have a wide range of applications among people working on urban geography or planning.
+Additionally, the datasets we will generate in the IPD in RP1 have tremendous potential to answer a wide range of questions outside of environmental health.
+We will facilitate interested parties' access to these resources.
+We also share data and resources generated by the HE²AT Center with other Hubs or components in the DS-I Africa program, wherever possible.
+In particular, the DS-I Africa Open Data Science Platform will be used to make relevant datasets from the HE²AT Center available across the program and beyond.